Heart Butt Challenge – Week 1

 The Glute-Hamstring Tie-In

-You can mix in some full-body FasciaBlasting sessions throughout the week to ensure you’re restoring the fascia all over your body, which will allow for improved muscle performance and muscle and nerve activity, blood flow and venous return, and full body fascia restoration.
+You can mix in some full-body FasciaBlasting sessions as needed to ensure you’re restoring the fascia all over your body, which will allow for improved muscle performance and muscle and nerve activity, blood flow and venous return, and full body fascia restoration.

 Step 4: Recovery

 After FasciaBlasting, we recommend “flushing”, which is simply a light, brisk up and down stroke to increase blood flow to the area.
 You can use the FaceBlaster to lightly blast the areas you just treated, or you can use your hands or the back of the FasciaBlaster to flush the whole extremity.

 The After Blaster Cream is perfect for flushing, and the high-quality arnica will help the areas you treated to quickly recover!

-Don’t forget to do the Heart Butt exercises 3-5 times per week, and follow the full instructions from the Heart Butt Blog to correctly sculpt, shape, and perfect your Heart Butt!
+Don’t forget to do the Heart Butt exercises at least 2 times per week, and follow the full instructions from the Heart Butt Blog to correctly sculpt, shape, and perfect your Heart Butt!

 Fascia Restoration Tips:

 While you’re in the initial “Fascia Release” stage of this challenge, remember that this is a process and a lifestyle; not a “quick fix.”
 Easing into treatment is essential for your results.
 You may feel that “going off” on an area will get you better, faster results, but the reality is that you need to restore the fascia one layer at a time.

 Fascia, when distorted or dysfunctional, can form what I like to call “fascia chunks”.
 This is fascia that is tightened, adhered, and has trapped muscle, skin, and fat into a “chunk”.
 Treating and loosening the tight fascia will cause this chunk to begin to release and smooth out.